Shoetan/broadcast-server/README.md

 ## Sub commands

+Below are the commands you can run after connecting to the TCP server.

 * Send a message to the TCP server `1 <message>`
 * Disconnect from the TCP server `2`